Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">The mind is too complex to be understood by anyone who hasn't done the work of looking at all the peer reviewed studies.</p>
+<p class="firstLetter">The mind is too complex to be understood by anyone who has yet to look at all the peer-reviewed studies.</p>

 <div
     style="display: flex;